armandofox/armandofox.github.io/_posts/2016-06-13-baltics-4-vilnius.md

 <figure><img src='/assets/img/2016-06-13-baltics-4-vilnius/IMG_4235.jpeg' alt=''></figure>

+What is surely the world's shortest airport train took us on the 5km, 5 minute ride from central Vilnius.
-It looked to be about a 4.5 hour drive
+It looks to be about a 4.5 hour unremarkable drive to the Curonian Spit, where we will celebrate Jonines (St John's Day), which is observed there much as it was in the time of the Druids.

-Railway museum

-The world's shortest airport train

-The boring drive to the Curonian Spit